Noural06/llm-geographic-bias-mental-health/docs/literature_review_notes.md

 ### Notes

-Mental healthcare access is not equal across countries or regions.
+Access to mental healthcare is not equal across countries or regions.
 Some areas have strong healthcare systems and professional support, while others face shortages, high costs, or social stigma around mental illness.

 This is important because LLMs may unintentionally assume that therapy, crisis services, or healthcare professionals are easily available everywhere.